DoctorWkt/alic/Part_01/Readme.md

 So that's my plan of attack.
 It's going to take quite a while to achieve!

 The next step is to start breaking the existing compiler up into several phases.
-That will mean working out how to serialise AST trees!